About Your Personality Report

 Introverts lack the exuberance, energy, and activity levels of extraverts.
 They tend to be quiet, low-key, deliberate, and disengaged from the social world.
 Their lack of social involvement should not be interpreted as shyness or depression; the introvert simply needs less stimulation than an extravert and prefers to be alone.
 The independence and reserve of the introvert is sometimes mistaken as unfriendliness or arrogance.
 In reality, an introvert who scores high on the agreeableness dimension will not seek others out but will be quite pleasant when approached.

-Your average score on extraversion was 2.1, which is considered low.
-It is in approximately the 6th percentile for males between 18 and 25 years old.
+Your average score on Extraversion was 1.8 out of 6, which is considered low.
+It is in approximately the 1st percentile for males between 18 and 25 years old.

-Your score on Extraversion is low, indicating you are introverted, reserved, and quiet.
+Your lower-than-average score on Extraversion suggests that you are introverted, reserved, and quiet.
 You enjoy solitude and solitary activities.
 Your socializing tends to be restricted to a few close friends.

 Agreeableness reflects individual differences in concern with cooperation and social harmony.
 Agreeable individuals value getting along with others.
-They are therefore considerate, friendly, generous, helpful, and willing to compromise their interests with others'.
+They are therefore considerate, friendly, generous, helpful, and willing to compromise their interests for the sake of others'.
 Agreeable people also have an optimistic view of human nature.
 They believe people are basically honest, decent, and trustworthy.

 Disagreeable individuals place self-interest above getting along with others.
 They are generally unconcerned with others' well-being, and therefore are unlikely to extend themselves for other people.
 Sometimes their skepticism about others' motives causes them to be suspicious, unfriendly, and uncooperative.